Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

+Equation~(\ref{Delta3}) is confirmed by the numerical solutions of the flow equations.
+We observe that at higher frequencies, up to the pinning frequency $\w_p=v/L_c$ determined by the Larkin length, $\Delta_{k=0}(i\w)\simeq A+B|\w|$ with a coefficient $B$ which is independent of $\theta$ (see Figs.~\ref{fig_Delta} and \ref{fig_Delta1}).
+We shall see in Sec.~\ref{subsubsec_conductivity} that the Mott-Halperin law for the conductivity when $K=1$ requires the form $\Delta_k(i\w)\simeq A+B|\w|$ to extend down to zero frequency.
+We therefore expect that the self-energy converges nonuniformly toward a singular solution:

+even though the truncation~(\ref{ansatz}) does not allow to confirm this behavior at very low frequencies.
+The singular expression~(\ref{Delta}) appears to be necessary to obtain both a finite compressibility and a conductivity $\sig(\w)$ vanishing as $\w^2$ (Secs.~\ref{subsubsec_chirhorho} and \ref{subsubsec_conductivity}).

-The singular self-energy~(\ref{Delta2}) has also been obtained from the Gaussian variational method (GVM).\cite{Giamarchi96} In this approach, the Bose-glass phase is described by a replica-symmetry-broken (RSB) solution confined to the $\w=0$ mode.
-It is known that a cuspy disorder correlator in the FRG approach goes hand in hand with a RSB solution in the GVM.\cite{Ledoussal08,Mouhanna10,Mouhanna16} Nevertheless some results of the GVM disagree with the FRG approach in the case of the Bose-glass phase, in particular the value $z=2$ of the dynamical critical exponent.
-It should be noted that the GVM takes into account only small fluctuations of the phase field $\varphi$ about its equilibrium position and ignores solitonlike excitations.
-This has led to the erroneous prediction of a Mott-glass phase in one-dimensional quantum fluids.\cite{Orignac99,Giamarchi01,Nattermann07} By contrast both types of excitations are included in the FRG approach as shown in a recent study of the sine-Gordon model.\cite{Daviet19}
+The self-energy~(\ref{Delta}) has also been obtained from the Gaussian variational method (GVM).\cite{Giamarchi96} In this approach, the Bose-glass phase is described by a replica-symmetry-broken (RSB) solution confined to the $\w=0$ mode.
+It is known that a cuspy disorder correlator in the FRG approach goes hand in hand with a RSB solution in the GVM.\cite{Ledoussal08,Mouhanna10,Mouhanna16} Note however that the GVM takes into account only small fluctuations of the phase field $\varphi$ about its equilibrium position and ignores solitonlike excitations.
+By contrast both types of excitations are included in the FRG approach as shown in a recent study of the sine-Gordon model.\cite{Daviet19}